fboucquez/symbol-bootstrap/docs/report.md

 OPTIONS
   -h, --help           It shows the help of this command.
-  -t, --target=target  [default: target] The target folder where the configuration was generated
+  -t, --target=target  [default: target] The target folder where the symbol-bootstrap network is generated

 EXAMPLE
   $ symbol-bootstrap report